Nicola da Forca Palena: Life

-Nicola da Forca Palena was born in a modest house in Forca - in Chieri - on 10 September 1349 to devout and modest parents.
+Nicola da Forca Palena was born in a modest house in Forca in Chieti on 10 September 1349 to devout and modest parents.
 On the previous day, 9 September 1349, a devastating earthquake had struck the region and the surrounding areas.

-He became a professed member of the Third Order of Saint Francis and became noted for penitential acts and those austere methods that defined his life.
+He became a member of the Third Order of Saint Francis and became noted for penitential acts and those austere methods that defined his life.
+At the age of 30 he moved to nearby Palena, where he took up religious life.
+He was deputy curate of the church of St. Anthony where he was appreciated for his goodness and where he carried out an intense pastoral activity.

 He undertook a pilgrimage to Rome where he visited the tombs of each of the apostles and there felt a call to lead a more austere mode of life.
-He decided to join several companions to live the life of solitude that the group craved and so he decided to retire to a hermitage.
-He moved to one such place in Rome and later moved to another one in Naples before returning to Rome once more in 1419.
+He decided to join a community of hermits led by Rinaldo di Piedimonte.
+He moved to one such place in Rome and later moved to another one in Naples.
+In 1419 he returned to Rome and started, on the Janiculum Hill, a hermitage dedicated to St. Onofrio.
+The church of Sant'Onofrio was later built on the site of the hermitage.
+Construction funds came from various donors including Cardinal Gabriele Condulmer, the future Pope Eugene IV.

+There he met Blessed Pietro Gambacorta, who with him became the founder of the congregation of poor hermits of St. Jerome, and a fraternal friendship was born between the two.

 He founded the Santa Maria della Grazie hermitage in Sperlonga in Naples and a hospice at the square of Sant'Agnello.
 Nicola attended the Jubilee in 1400 that Pope Boniface IX presided over.

-Nicola served as the curate to the Sant'Antonio church in Palena in 1379.

-He later met Pietro Gambacorta and the pair founded the Poor Hermits of Saint Jerome in Rome.
 Pope Eugene IV later heard of his reputation for holiness and so entrusted him to the direction of several convents in Florence in 1434 and in 1437; the same pontiff would later issue full papal approval to the order he and Gambacora founded together in 1446 after Pope Martin V had issued the initial approval in 1421.
-Nicola also founded the Sant'Onofrio church in Rome in 1439.
-Construction funds came from various donors including Cardinal Gabriele Condulmer - the future Pope Eugene IV.

 Nicola died on 1 October 1449 and his remains were interred in the church that he himself established.
 His remains were laid out for just under a week for the faithful and he was then buried under the floor of the church.
 His friend Pope Nicholas V dictated the sepulchral inscription.
 His remains were then moved to the main altar in 1712 where it now rests.

-The Poor Hermits of Saint Jerome was dissolved under Pope Pius XI on 12 January 1933.
+The congregation of the Poor Hermits of Saint Jerome were dissolved under Pope Pius XI on 12 January 1933.
 Sant'Onofrio became a titular see for cardinals since 1519 when Pope Leo X elevated it and it included three pontiffs such as Pope Innocent XI.
-The church - since 1945 - has been the headquarters of the Order of the Holy Sepulchre.
+Since 1945, the church has been the headquarters of the Order of the Holy Sepulchre.